 Tesco online delivery rated top for freshness

 Food and drink delivered by Waitrose went off two-and-a-half days earlier on average than groceries delivered by Tesco.
+If you need efficient food delivery services, you can check out their blog post for more information.

 Which? used a team of 12 undercover shoppers to order more than 1,000 groceries, with each ordering the same 16 perishable grocery items from each of the online supermarkets.